FIWARE/tutorials.Identity-Management/README.md

 who can lock and unlock door after closing time.
 Rather than give access to each individual account, it would be easier to assign the rights to an organization and then add users to the groups.

-Furthermore, Alice, the **Keyrock** admininstrator does not need to explicitly add additional user accounts to each organization herself  - she could delegate that right to an owner within each organization.
+Furthermore, Alice, the **Keyrock** administrator does not need to explicitly add additional user accounts to each organization herself  - she could delegate that right to an owner within each organization.
 For example Bob the Regional Manager would be made the owner of the *management* organization and could add and remove addition manager accounts (such as `manager1` and `manager2`) to that organization